 Presence is a powerful thing…

 Every morning I wake up and my husband is gone to work already.
-At 6:30 I get the kids breakfast on my own and begin the day, usually with a lot of grandiose plans for the day.
-As the hours go by, I begin to lower my standards to survival and being excited if I manage to get a shower.
+At 6:30 I get the kids breakfast on my own and begin the day, usually with a lot of grandiose plans.
+However, as the hours pass, I begin to lower my standards to survival and being excited if I manage to get a shower.
 By 3 pm, I am spent.
-My quota of patience and all other necessary virtues for mothering 5 children under the age of 7 has been exceeded by about 12,000% and I am literally living for the moment the door opens and all the kids scream, “DADDY’S HOME!!!”
+My quota of patience and all other necessary virtues for mothering has been exceeded by about 12,000% and I am literally living for the moment the door opens and all the kids scream, “DADDY’S HOME!!!”

 The minute he enters the house everything changes.